cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Scans/faq.md

 ## Does the DAST Scanner support 2FA login?
 We don't have this feature open to customers yet.
 However, you can [contact us] if you can't work around this limitation to assist you.

+## We use an external service for form-based authentication.
+Can the DAST Scanner handle this?
+The DAST Scanner can handle this as long as you provide a login URL on the same domain as the target (e.g., `my.example.com/login`), and the crawler will follow the redirection to the external URL.
+When in doubt, you can use the [sequence recorder] to record the login sequence.

 ## Does the DAST Scanner support CAPTCHA?
 We don't support this feature yet.
 Here are some suggestions:
 - Disable CAPTCHA for the scanner's IP address.